cbcrg/tcoffee/docs/tcoffee_installation.rst

      ##:  ./install tcoffee

   3b.
-If you want to remote services (psiblast, expresso).
+If you want to use remote services (psiblast, expresso).
 You must enter a proxy value and a valid e-mail.
 These values will be stored in <your home>/.t_coffee/.t_coffee_env and can be edited at any time.
+The proxy is not compulsory.
+It is usualy needed when working behind a firewall.
      ##: ./install tcoffee -email=<your email> -proxy=<your proxy>

-  4. as an alternative you can install any of the T-Coffee mode you are interested in.
+  4. as you can also install any of the T-Coffee mode you are interested in.
 Get the list with:
      ##: ./install
+     Then install one, for instance
      ##: ./install expresso
+     Or install them all
      ##: ./install all

   5. By default, the installer will not re-install any component already available on your system.
 If you want to update you must specify
      ##: ./install <any component> -update
      OR
      ##: ./install <any component> -update -nobinaries
+     For instance the following will cause T-Coffee to be recompiled on your system
+     ##: ./install t_coffee -update -nobinaries

   6. When you are done you will need to make this installation permanent by adding the following lines *at the bottom* of your configuration file (typically .bashrc)
-     ##: export PATH=<your home>/.t_coffee/bin/macosx:$PATH
+     ##: export PATH=<your home>/.t_coffee/bin/<macosx|linux>:$PATH